MohnishKalia/DataStructures/README.md

+# Data Structures

-# Welcome to the repository of code for Data Structures at Marquette University
+## Welcome to the repository of code for Data Structures at Marquette University

 In plain terms, this repo contains the work I have done for the DS course @ MU